virbula/proxmox-backup/docs/notifications.rst

 * Send notification emails via the system's ``sendmail`` command (``legacy-sendmail``).
 Any targets or matchers from the global notification settings are ignored.
-This mode is equivalent to the notification behavior for version before Proxmox Backup Server 3.2.
+This mode is equivalent to the notification behavior for Proxmox Backup Server versions before 3.2.
 It might be removed in a later release of Proxmox Backup Server.